ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 According to another study showing that rats improved their cognitive performances after the administration of a cocoa polyphenolic, the author tested the hypothesis whether chocolate consumption enhance human cognition.

-As stated in the note, the author took the *total number of Nobel laureates per capita* as a "surrogate" to cognitive performance.
+No clinical trial was lead by the author, actually, as stated in the note, the author took the *total number of Nobel laureates per capita* as a "surrogate" to cognitive performance, and chocolate consumption came from [chocosuisse](https://www.chocosuisse.ch/fr/), [theobroma-cacao](https://www.theobroma-cacao.de/wissen/wirtschaft/international/konsum) and [caobisco](https://caobisco.eu/).

+> "If you can’t change the world with cookies, how can you change the world?”
+>
+> Pat Murphy

 **Table of contents**
 - [Description of the note](#description-of-the-note)